bernardphh/500px-APIless/README.md

 ### DATA COLLECTION <br/>
 The first 7 options are for data collection.
 The results of these tasks are saved on disk in CSV and HTML formats.
-CSV files are used for statistical analysis, and in the automated processes.
+CSV files are used for statistical analysis, and for the automated processes.
-HTML files are used for presentation, which happens after a data collection task is completed.
-They are also served as a tool to sort data in each criteria.
+HTML files are used for presentation, they are automatically shown after a data collection task is completed.
+They are also served as a tool to sort, filter or search the data

 ### AUTOMATED PROCESSES <br/>
 The options 8 to 12 are the automated processes, or bots, that will perform some actions.